Is Your Strategic Plan an Operational Plan in Disguise

-Operational planning is done to support strategic planning efforts.
-They’re the action plans, so in a perfect world the strategic plan comes first, quickly followed by a robust and measurable operating plan.
+An operational plan is created to support strategic planning efforts.
+They’re the action plans.
+In a perfect world, the strategic plan comes first, quickly followed by a robust and measurable operating plan.
 Operating plans should help you run the day-to-day activities in the company as efficiently as possible.

-To be clear: this post is not about choosing between an operating plan or a strategic plan because you need both to be successful.
+To be clear: this post is not about choosing between an operating plan or a strategic plan.
+You need both to be successful.
 My colleague Jonathan Morgan touched on this topic in one of his blog posts.
 What you don’t want is one huge document that blurs the lines between the two very different plans, which results in mediocre performance for both.

 AchieveIt is the platform that large organizations use to get their biggest, most important initiatives out of the boardroom and into reality.
 Too many great ideas never quite make it across the finish line, because there’s no real way to keep everyone on course and keep everything on track.
 What does it take to actually guide these initiatives all the way through to completion?
 You’ve got to: